DiamondLeftShark/FR_Backend/README.md

 }
 ```

-Note that only one transaction may be sent at a time: if multiple transactions are received, only the first one will be processed.
+Note that only one transaction may be sent at a time: if multiple transactions are received in the same POST, only the first one will be processed.
 The payer and points fields are required, and points must also be a non-zero value.
-Negative point values are accepted and will be deducted from the appropriate payer balance if available, but transaction assumes any necessary accounting has been performed elsewhere and can result in issues if the negative points exceed the current payer's remaining balance: use /spend instead unless otherwise required.
+Negative point values are accepted and will be deducted from the appropriate payer balance if available, but /transaction assumes any necessary accounting has been performed elsewhere and can result in issues if the negative points exceed the current payer's remaining balance: use /spend instead unless otherwise required.

 If no timestamp is provided, the system will use the current time for the transaction.